 People in Tennessee who have been convicted of drug-related charges may either have the option of enrolling in a drug diversion program, or it may be a requirement.
 But just what is this program, and what should you know about it?

 This option may be attractive to you if you wish to turn your life around, avoid heavier charges and penalties, or look into alternative sentencing.
-Just keep in mind that the diversion program will need to be completed successfully in order to reap the benefits, and that you may end up with even heavier penalties if you do not complete it.
+Just keep in mind that you will have to successfully complete the diversion program in order to reap the benefits and that you may end up with even heavier penalties if you do not complete it.